andrew-mcinerney/andrew-mcinerney/README.md

 ---

 ### About Me :
-:man_student: I am a Ph.D. student from Ireland.
+:man_student: I am a Ph.D. student at the University of Limerick in Ireland.

 - :man_technologist: Statistician / Data Scientist.